 As you celebrate Women’s History Month, consider the prescient advice Abigail Adams gave to her husband John.
-She could have saved us all that time getting the 19th Amendment passed.
+If he had listened it could have saved us all that time and effort trying to get the 19th Amendment passed.

 “I long to hear that you have declared an independency—and by the way in the new Code of Laws which I suppose it will be necessary for you to make I desire you would Remember the Ladies, and be more generous and favourable to them than your ancestors.”

 Letter from Abigail Adams to John Adams (March 31, 1776)

 Fast forward almost two-and-a-half centuries to the March celebration of voices like Adams’, and note that generosity is not the focus of Women’s History Month.
 It’s about accuracy; expanding our historical perspectives by celebrating the ideas and accomplishments of women.